rebecalara/rebecalara/README.md

 # 👋🏻 Hi there !!
  I'm Rebeca Lara, a Software Engineer student, a passionate software developer and tech enthusiast.
-Currently, I work as IT Assistant at 300 Franchising.
+Currently, I work as IT Technician.
 I'm studying and explore new technologies!

  ## 👩‍🎓 About me
 <p>I'm a beginner and I know I have much more to learn, such as Clean Clode and learning about more technologies.</p>